-The Community Foundation Executive Roundtable is a full-day, invitation-only, roundtable that will bring together community foundations of various size, scope, and location to glean understanding from diverse viewpoints.
-A livestream will conclude the full day to share key concepts explored and next steps identified from this initial roundtable.
+The Community Foundation Executive Roundtables are full-day, invitation-only, forums that will bring together community foundations of various size, scope, and location to glean understanding from diverse viewpoints.
+A livestream concluded the first event which shared key concepts explored and next steps identified from this initial roundtable.

 Goals & Agenda